-If you write about ‘fashion’ then you can use google to find top blogs and see what they are writing about.
-You can follow your influencers that belong to the same fashion niche.
+If you write about ‘Investing or how to make money online‘, then you can use google to find top blogs and see what they are writing about.
+You can follow your influencers that belong to the same niche.

 - Use a feed reader (we like Feedly) to subscribe to your favorite blogs and check in once a day to see what’s been published.

-- Sign up to the newsletters of your favorite blogs so that you never miss a post
+- Sign up for the newsletters of your favorite blogs so that you never miss a post

 - Put some time in the calendar every week as designated blog reading time for inspiration and ideas